This is a guide to buying a used CBR600F or a CBR650F. Or if you are really lucky, a used CBR650R! (I kid. They just came out in 2019.)

-Bennets described the CBR650F as
+Bennets described the CBR650F as:

-... a high-revving inline four-cylinder all-rounder that had bags of sporting potential compromised by a relaxed riding position and too many cost corners cut in terms of equipment and spec level – right way up forks, two-pot sliding caliper brakes, feature-lite dash, no rider aids.
+... a high-revving inline four-cylinder all-rounder that had bags of sporting potential compromised by a relaxed riding position and too many cost corners cut in terms of equipment and spec level – right way up forks, two-pot sliding caliper brakes, feature-light dash, no rider aids.
 It was a nice bike, better than it should’ve been but not as good as it could’ve.

 Either that, or the un-faired Hornet CB650F — the "original" experience of the same motorcycle.